Active Transportation Fund: Frequently Asked Questions

 Municipal applicants do not require a municipal Council endorsement, resolution or other form of attestation at the time of application.

-Yes, it is possible to use any other sources of funds for the project.
+Yes, it is possible to use any other sources of funds for a project.
 The only requirement under the program is that the maximum federal contributions and total Canadian Government stacking limits are respected.

-17. When can applicants begin incurring costs?
+15. When can applicants begin incurring costs?

-18. When will successful applicants receive funding from the Active Transportation Fund?
+16. When will successful applicants receive funding from the Active Transportation Fund?

-19. What will happen to unspent funds?
+17. What will happen to unspent funds?

 Agreements will specify that any ineligible expenditures or any unspent funds remaining at the end of the funding agreement will be returned to the Government of Canada.
 Minimum holdback provisions will be based on risk assessment.

-20. When will final payments be made?
+18. When will final payments be made?

 Final payments will follow receipt of the final accounting of eligible expenditures, and the total amount of the funding will not exceed eligible expenditures incurred pursuant to the terms of the agreement, including in respect to stacking and contribution limits.

-21. What is the role of the Government of Canada after a project is approved?
+19. What is the role of the Government of Canada after a project is approved?

 The Government will have no involvement in the implementation of the project or its operation.
 It is neither a decision-maker nor an administrator of the project.

-All contribution agreements will provide the Government of Canada the right to conduct, at any time, a full audit of the project as deemed necessary.
+All funding agreements will provide the Government of Canada the right to conduct, at any time, a full audit of the project as deemed necessary.
 All audits required as per the audit strategy will be carried out in accordance with Canadian Generally Accepted Auditing Standards.

 Report a problem on this page